 Advice for Business Broadband Users

 While there are now a number of insurance products designed to provide financial assistance in light of a cyber attack, this is more of a treatment than a prevention.
 If you are concerned about your data, then it is advised that you look into upgrading to a leased line, which is much more secure and can help prevent an attack from occurring, not just help you to recover from an attack.
-Leased lines are much more cost effective than they were a few years ago, and you can now find great deals at Leased Line Comparison.
+Leased lines are much more cost effective than they were a few years ago, and you can now find great deals at Leased Line Comparison or by clicking here.